tobias-weiss-ai-xr/opendesk-edu/README-EE.md

 This document refers to the openDesk Community Edition as "oD CE" and the openDesk Enterprise Edition as "oD EE".

-Please contact [ZenDiS](mailto:opendesk@zendis.de) to get openDesk Enterprise, either as a SaaS offering or for you on-premise installation.
+Please contact [ZenDiS](mailto:opendesk@zendis.de) to get openDesk Enterprise, either as a SaaS offering or for your on-premises installation.

 # Enabling the Enterprise deployment